 The legal sector has also began to adapt the principles of the Uber business model in a big way.
 Pravovoz has designed an online exchange market for workers in the jurisprudence sphere.
 It allows users to search for and hire individual lawyers, rather than approaching one particular law firm.
 This direct contact with lawyers can reduce the cost of legal services by up to 95%.

 Junglejobs is another great example of Uberization in practice.
 Junglejobs is an online job platform that brings together employees and recruiters throughout the whole of Russia, regardless of the size of the business.
-The employer establishes contract with Junglejobs and publishes job positions.
+The employer establishes a contract with Junglejobs and publishes job positions.
 Recruiters view the open positions and send CVs of suitable candidates.
 After securing the position and the of the probation period by the candidate, the recruiter then receives his or her remuneration for their work.

 It is apparent from the examples above that the sharing economy is here to stay.
 Nowadays, people order taxis and rent apartments to each other, but many opportunities have yet to be explored.
 The creation of new applications and platforms will allow companies to share warehouses, land, and even energy resources.

 Our team has worked on numerous projects that have allowed businesses to adapt the Uber operating model, cutting costs and maximizing profits.
-If you have an idea for an app then get in touch with us today so we can talk with you directly about how to best develop your sharing economy business business plan.
+If you have an idea for an app then get in touch with us today so we can talk with you directly about how to best develop your sharing economy business plan.